 Lesson groups are separated into the various riding disciplines and designed to meet each camper’s personal riding goals and their skills and ability demonstrated to best meet the rider’s goals, challenge them in areas of skill and knowledge, and to provide the opportunity to learn more about their discipline of interest.

-- Lesson groups may be just 1 rider or up to 5 riders to best meet goals and provide individual attention.
+- Lesson groups will be up to 5 riders to best meet goals and provide individual attention.